1. Fill in the blanks:

 (f) What do you understand by the term migration?

-(a) The number and variety of various life forms such as plants, animals and micro-organisms in the area are called as Biodiversity.
+(a) The number and variety of various life forms such as plants, animals and micro-organisms in the area are called Biodiversity.
 Both plants and animals have a mutual dependence on each other for their survival.
 As they are related to one another, destruction of one will automatically destroy the other.
-Hence, the biodiversity has to be conserved in order to maintain the nature’s balance.
+Hence, biodiversity has to be conserved in order to maintain nature’s balance.

 (d) Causes of deforestation: